halfa/alambic/howtoJhbuild.md

     jhbuild run latexila

-You may need others modules you can install with :
+You may need other modules you can install with :

     jhbuild buildone *module*

 Tips
 ----

-If you got” *configure: error: vapigen not found*” you may install vala :
+If you got this : ”*configure: error: vapigen not found*”,  you have to install vala :

     jhbuild buildone vala

 The Latexila source folder is located in *prefix_install*/jhbuild/checkout/latexila.
-Remember <code>ln -s </code>
+Remember <code>ln -s </code> .